tgresearch/JavaScript/files/5차/note.md

 widnow.addEventListener("resize", handleResize);
 ~~~
-/// not handleResize() -> because this expression calls the function inmediately, right away
+not handleResize() -> because this expression calls the function inmediately, right away

-///-> whenever you make a function that will handle ???
+-> whenever you make a function that will handle ???

-//#B
+### B
 ~~~javascript
 const title = document.querySelector("#title");
 function handleResize(event){